jakermate/react-refactor/README.md

 ## Extension Settings
 This extension contributes the following settings:

-* `spinoff.defaultComponentLocation`: "New File"/"Current File" to set default behavior for where to generate new component.
+* `extractor.defaultComponentLocation`: "New File"/"Current File" to set default behavior for where to generate new component.
 (Current file will only work on certain frameworks that allow for multiple components per file.)
-* `spinoff.enableContextMenu`: true/false to enable editor context menu commands
+* `extractor.enableContextMenu`: true/false to enable editor context menu commands

 ## Known Issues